PHOTOS AND STORY BY PATRICK SMITH

 The NO SMOKING sign features a pipe.
 Note also the Cyrillic seat designator.

 The cockpit is a baffling array of early generation engine gauges and instruments.
 I couldn’t tell you what half of these switches and dials might be for.
 The placards and labels are in Russian.

 In the weeds nearby are hundreds of barrels of heavy black liquid that appears to be tar — much of which has leaked into ankle-deep slicks.

 I was able to unearth this shot of the very same plane — note the registration, RA-87260 — in happier times, seen in Sierra Leone in 2004.
 (Photo courtesy of Ali Hammoud.)

-FOR ADDITIONAL PHOTOS FROM LIBERIA, PLEASE VISIT THE AUTHOR’S FLICKR ARCHIVES.
+FOR ADDITIONAL PHOTOS FROM AFRICA, PLEASE VISIT THE AUTHOR’S FLICKR ARCHIVES.